nisnab/pix2pixHD/README.md

 ```

 ### Dataset
-- We use the Cityscapes dataset.
+- We use the landscape dataset.
 To train a model on the full dataset, please download it from the [official website](https://www.kaggle.com/shcsteven/paired-landscape-and-monetstylised-image).
-After downloading, please put it under the `datasets` folder in the same way the example images are provided.
+After downloading, please put it under the `datasets/monet` folder in the same way the example images are provided.
+Folder "train_A" contains actual images.
+Folder "train_B" contains painting images.

 ### Training